NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox duration increased by 1 frame
     - Launches
     - Lift adjusted
-- 2B(A) changed to be 6A
+    - (TODO: Says this was reverted, was it all reverted?)
 - 2A
+    - Duration increased by 7 frames
+    - Has less endlag
     - Launches instead of sweeps with more lift
-    - Has less endlag
     - Has spinning knockback
+    - Hitbox stays active for two more frames
 - 6B
     - Animation changed to be the 4B(B) animation and staggers
     - When done in combo it is vanilla